Nevada vs. San Jose State NCAA Football Odds, Plays and Insights | November 6, 2021

 - Nevada's games this year have hit the over six times in eight opportunities (75%).

-- Nevada is 6-1 against the spread and 6-1 overall when the team amasses more than 354.7 yards.
+- When Nevada picks up more than 354.7 yards, the team is 6-1 against the spread and 6-1 overall.

-- The Wolf Pack have six giveaways this season, while the Spartans have seven takeaways .

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.